Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 Structural layer: mitochondrial quality and the cytoplasmic p53 balance

 Urolithin A’s targeted mitophagy during the washout weeks drives the clearance of the dysfunctional mitochondria that the stress phases of the active block have identified and prepared for removal.
 This is not simply a quality-control measure for mitochondrial health.
-It is, as argued in the preceding section, a direct intervention in the p53 spatial distribution that determines whether autophagy is being promoted or inhibited by the p53 system.
+As argued in the preceding section, it is a hypothesised direct intervention in the p53 spatial distribution that determines whether autophagy is being promoted or inhibited by the p53 system.
 Healthier mitochondria produce less chronic oxidative stress.
-Less chronic oxidative stress means less cytoplasmic p53 accumulation.
-Less cytoplasmic p53 accumulation means the balance shifts toward the nuclear p53 that supports targeted, damage-responsive quality control.
+Less chronic oxidative stress is expected to generate less cytoplasmic p53 accumulation.
+The shift toward nuclear p53 that supports targeted, damage-responsive quality control would follow if this chain holds.
+The chain is plausible; it has not been directly demonstrated in this specific setting.

 06What Constraint Looks Like in This Setting